microsoft/TouchDevelop/README.md

 from `build/` all end up in the same directory.
 That way, `index.html` can refer to `main.js` without worrying.

-When running locally (via `jake run`), the local node server knows where to find the right files to give the illusion that all files are at the root `/` of the web server.
+When running locally (via `jake local`), the local node server knows where to find the right files to give the illusion that all files are in the `/editor/local/` directory of the web server.

 ## LICENSE